 I once ran out into the street and saved a little wiener dog being torn apart by a pit bull.
 Another time, I became the legal representative of a young man being detained by ICE in Tacoma and helped to earn his release.
 I spent a few days out in Ferguson on the one-year anniversary of Mike Brown's murder, and five weeks last year living at Standing Rock in peaceful opposition to the Dakota Access Pipeline.
 I spend a few months every year coaching Little League baseball and a few minutes every morning making coffee.

+Educational inequity is just one thread on the tapestry though.
 I believe that all injustice in our nation is fundamentally interconnected.
 Our government, of which our public education system is an extension, has shown itself to be painfully corrupt and sustained on principles of intentional inequity and racism, which are enforced by a violent police force.
 I don't know that we can realistically expect change in our schools until we've addressed the discrimination that is fundamental to our capitalism and colonialism.
 But we've got to start somewhere.